junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean keeps his head low, pressed on the hands he's holding, voice low and struggling.
 "He feels better when I'm around."

 Now even Sam remembers last time they went away, when they were at Jody's, Cas almost didn't make it.
-They all thought it was Lucifer did something -- what if it's not.
+They all thought it was Lucifer who did something -- what if it's not.
 He only looked better after Dean spent the night with him.

 Sam swallows, voice tight, "But I can't deal with Crowley and Rowena alone, Dean.
 And Michael, and... and everything happening out there with ghosts and demons.
 I need you."

 "I know," Dean answers, torn apart.
 His heart clenches so hard that the breathing alone aches so much it's killing him.
 "But he needs me, too."

-Of all his life, moments like this are the ones scare him the most.
+For all his life, moments like this are the ones that scare him the most.
 He'd rather kill himself before having to choose between his brother and his angel.
-He would give anything to not have to give an answer.
+He would give anything not to have to give an answer.

 But Sam's waiting.